bountybench/bountybench/README.md

 ```
 git clone git@github.com:cybench/bountyagent.git
 ```
-2. To create a new pair of ssh keys specific for the container, run
+2. To create a new pair of ssh keys specific for the container, run:

 ```
 chmod +x tools/ssh_key_gen.sh && \